Stibine

 Stibine (IUPAC name: stibane) is a chemical compound with the formula SbH3.
 A pnictogen hydride, this colourless, highly toxic gas is the principal covalent hydride of antimony, and a heavy analogue of ammonia.
 The molecule is pyramidal with H–Sb–H angles of 91.7° and Sb–H distances of 170.7 pm (1.707 Å).
-This gas has an offensive smell like hydrogen sulfide (rotten eggs).
+The smell of this compound from usual sources (like from reduction of antimony compounds) is reminiscent of arsine, i.e. garlic-like.

+The term stibine is also used for the class of organoantimony(III) compounds of the formula SbH3−xRx, where R is a aryl group or alkyl group.

 Preparation

 SbH3 is generally prepared by the reaction of Sb3+ sources with H− equivalents: